nwj/nwj.sh/content/til.md

 ---
 ## 2021

+### Culture

+Thelonious Monk's middle name is ["Sphere"](https://en.wikipedia.org/wiki/Thelonious_Monk).
+The name comes from his maternal grandfather who had the (awesome) name: Sphere Batts.

+### Etymology

+In modern usage, the word "nostalgia" generally means "yearning for the past".
+But when it was coined, the meaning was narrower and specifically referred to homesickness.
+Thus the Greek roots νόστος (nóstos, "homecoming") and ἄλγος (álgos, "pain, ache").
+At the time, this was meant quite literally as [a medical condition that specifically afflicted the Swiss](https://en.wikipedia.org/wiki/Nostalgia#As_a_medical_condition), with symptoms including fever, stomach pain, and death.

 ### Technology

 Passing two arguments to `cd` will cause it to navigate in such a way that it searches `pwd` for the first argument and swaps it for the second.
 For example, invoking `cd jane jill` from `/home/jane` navigates to `/home/jill`.

+Nuclear submarines primarily produce oxygen via electrolysis.
+However, as a backup, they require a system for oxygen generation that works even in the event of power failure.
+That backup system is [oxygen candles](https://en.wikipedia.org/wiki/Chemical_oxygen_generator#Oxygen_candle), which release oxygen when they are burnt.

 ## 2020